Quantco/glum/README.md

 There are three solvers implemented in the sklearn-fork subpackage.

 The first solver, `lbfgs` uses the scipy `fmin_l_bfgs_b` optimizer to minimize L2-penalized GLMs.
 The L-BFGS solver does not work with L1-penalties.
+Because L-BFGS does not store the full Hessian, it can be particularly effective for very high dimensional problems with several thousand or more columns.
 For more details, see: https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.fmin_l_bfgs_b.html

 The second and third solver are both based on Iteratively Reweighted Least Squares (IRLS).
 IRLS proceeds by iteratively approximating the objective function with a quadratic, then solving that quadratic for the optimal update.
 For purely L2-penalized settings, the `irls-ls` uses a least squares inner solver for each quadratic subproblem.
 For problems that have any L1-penalty component, the `irls-cd` uses a coordinate descent inner solver for each quadratic subproblem.